RoberPereira/model_pipeline/README.md

 It also utilizes MLflow to track some experiments but is not configured by a config file; instead, it is configured only by code.

-The models created are intended to 'forecast' stock prices, even though there is a significant conceptual error as these series are not stationary.
+The models created are intended to 'forecast' stock prices, even though is not the correct approach for non stationary serires and with high external randomness.
 However, for the purpose of this project, it didn't matter.

 The Pipeline code (etl, train) is located in the /pipeline/components folder